 - Web forms are progressive.
 This simply means that if someone has completed a field previously, such as company name, we don’t ask for the same information twice (smart, huh?)

 - Support for Google reCAPTCHA.
 If Google reCAPTCHA integration is enabled in DailyStory, reCAPTCHA is available for all web forms.
 Adding reCAPTCHA is a must for preventing bots!

 Note the Web Form ID, we’ll need that again in a minute as we use that along with the Daily Story Site ID (set in the WordPress plugin) to get the web form.

 Open up WordPress, go to the admin dashboard and select Plugins.
 Search for the DailyStory plugin (hosted on www.wordpress.org) and install and configure it:

-More directions on how to do that can be found here, so I’m not going into detail about that in this post.
-We’ve also published the source code on GitHub/DailyStory if you want to see how this plugin is built.
+More directions on how to do that can be found here.
+We’ve also published the source code on GitHub/DailyStory in case you want to see how this plugin is built.